chriscdn/vuex-undo-redo/README.md

 const vuexUndoRedo = VuexUndoRedo(store[, options])
 ```

-It's up to you to decide where you'd like to store the `vuexUndoRedo` instance.
+It's up to you to decide how you'd like to store the `vuexUndoRedo` instance.
 For example, to make it globally available you could add it to the Vue prototype:

 ```js
 Vue.prototype.$vuexUndoRedo = VuexUndoRedo(store, options)